 Definition 2.30.
-An implication is a proposition of the form "if p, then q," where p and q are propositions.

-It is sometimes written as $p \rightarrow q$, which is read "p implies q."
+An implication is a proposition of the form "if p, then q," where p and q are propositions. p is called the premise and q is called the conclusion.
+It is sometimes written as $p \rightarrow q$ , which is read "p implies q."
 It is a statement that asserts that if p is a true proposition then q is a true proposition.
 An implication is true unless p is true and q is false.